nixworks/public/news/2013/05/14/index.md

 The IRS’s admission it targeted conservative groups for special scrutiny has drawn political condemnation but it isn’t the first, second or third time the agency has been accused of playing fast and loose with the law.

 ### [Voters in Canada's British Columbia Province go to the polls to select members to the province's Legislative Assembly. ](/news/2013/05/14/voters-in-canada-s-british-columbia-province-go-to-the-polls-to-select-members-to-the-province-s-legislative-assembly.md)
-_Context: British Columbia, Canadian, Legislative Assembly, go to the polls_
+_Context: British Columbia, Canada, Legislative Assembly, go to the polls_

 ### [Former President of the Philippines Joseph Estrada is declared as the winner of the mayoral election in the capital Manila. ](/news/2013/05/14/former-president-of-the-philippines-joseph-estrada-is-declared-as-the-winner-of-the-mayoral-election-in-the-capital-manila.md)
 _Context: Joseph Estrada, Manila, Philippine President_